storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/control-transfer.md

 Exception-handling allows non-local jumps in control flow, since an exception raised in one method may cause the control flow to continue in an arbitrary other method.
-Despite their perceived usage, exceptions can be problematic both from program readability and programming language implementation viewpoint.
+Despite their perceived usefulness, exceptions can be problematic both from program readability and programming language implementation viewpoint.
 For this reason,
-some programming languages are now stepping away from exceptions.
-Newer languages such as Rust and Go do not have exception handling.
+some programming languages are now stepping away from exceptions -- newer languages such as Rust and Go do not have classic exception handling.

 Coroutines themselves are a language primitive that supports non-local control flow.